queelius/metafunctor/content/projects/likelihood.model.series.md/index.md

 In general, masking models may characaterized by satisfy any (or none) of the following conditions:

-**Condition 1**: The probability that the failed component is in the candidate set is 1.
+Condition 1: The probability that the failed component is in the candidate set is 1.

-**Condition 2**: Given a candidate set of potential causes of failure, when we condition on the component cause being any one of the components in the candidate set at the given system failure time, the probability of the candidate set is uniform.
+Condition 2: Given a candidate set of potential causes of failure, when we condition on the component cause being any one of the components in the candidate set at the given system failure time, the probability of the candidate set is uniform.

-**Condition 3**: The distribution of candidate sets conditioned on a system failure time and a component cause of failure is independent of the system parameter vector.
+Condition 3: The distribution of candidate sets conditioned on a system failure time and a component cause of failure is independent of the system parameter vector.